-Amounts due in one year at December 31, 2019 on the Series 2011A Retained Term Bonds and the 2011A1 New Term Bonds represent the extraordinary mandatory prepayments and redemptions (discussed below) that were paid in February 2020.
-Such amounts due in one year exclude the premiums paid with the February 2020 extraordinary mandatory prepayments and redemptions.
+Amounts due in one year at December 31, 2023 on the Series 2011A Retained Term Bonds and the 2011A1 New Term Bonds include the extraordinary mandatory prepayments and redemptions (discussed below and in Note 13) that were paid in February 2024.
+Such amounts due in one year exclude the premiums paid with the February 2024 extraordinary mandatory prepayments and redemptions.